 The important thing is that you get started learning about the people you hope to do business with.

-To begin, you need to focus on some key areas.
 We like to break this down to two parts.
-But first, figure out your general service area.

 What Cities Does Your Small Business Service?